No-Chicken Tikka Massala

 1. Marinated tikka skewers

 Preheat the oven to 200°C (top/bottom heat) and line a baking tray with baking paper.
-Mix all the ingredients for the marinade and carefully add the Luya Chunks and carefully cover it with the marinade on all sides using your hands.
+Mix all the ingredients for the marinade and carefully add the Luya chunks and carefully cover them with the marinade on all sides using your hands.
 Now take each piece of Luya covered in the marinade and carefully press it onto a skewer.
 Place the skewers on the baking tray and bake for 10-15 minutes.
 Turn in between.

 2. Massala curry